abidh/llvm-project/flang/docs/DebugGeneration.md

 attributes.
 A class will be added to handle coversion of MLIR and FIR types to `DITypeAttr` as expected by the mlir.

-Following section provide details of how various language constructs will be handled.
-The example are mostly written in LLVM IR format.
-MLIR and LLVM IR debug metadata is quite similar, so this should not pose a problem in understanding.
+Following sections provide details of how various language constructs will be handled.
+In these sections, the LLVM IR metadata and mlir attributes have been used interchangeably.
+As an example, `DILocalVariableAttr` is an mlir attribute which gets translate to LLVM IR's `DILocalVariable`.

 ### Variables